Chart Color Schemes

 Slacks Creek is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Slacks Creek's dwelling structures, as per the latest Census data, were 78.5% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 78.9% houses and 22.2% other dwellings.
-Home ownership in Slacks Creek stood at 21.8%, with mortgaged dwellings at 33.8% and rented ones at 44.5%.
+Slacks Creek's dwelling structures were 78.5% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings) as of the latest Census, compared to Brisbane metro's 78.9% houses and 22.2% other dwellings.
+The home ownership rate in Slacks Creek was 21.8%, with mortgaged dwellings at 33.8% and rented ones at 44.5%.
 The median monthly mortgage repayment was $1,430, below Brisbane metro's average of $1,638.
-Median weekly rent in Slacks Creek was $310, compared to Brisbane metro's $320.
+The median weekly rent in Slacks Creek was $310, compared to Brisbane metro's $320.
 Nationally, Slacks Creek's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing